Every time someone finds out that I’m homeschooling my children and finishing graduate school, they say “I don’t know how you do it all.”

 I think I’m doing the right thing, my son says that he wants to continue to homeschool, and I’m sure they are missing something but I think they are also gaining something more by being at home.

 I struggle, every single day, to get our work done, cook, and clean.
-Things are not rainbows and sunshine everyday.
+Things are not rainbows and sunshine every day.

 I need to work on not letting the tone of my voice betray my disappointment or frustration.
 I get angry and impatient.
 But I admit my mistakes and we try to move on.
-No one is perfect, an I’m surely not.
+No one is perfect, and I’m surely not.

 I may not be the best homeschooling mother, but I’m the best mother to these 3 children.
 I know them the best and I know what motivates them and what they will enjoy learning the most.

-Hello, I am in Middle school I am in 8th grade ive been in public school all of my life.
+1. Hello, I am in Middle school I am in 8th grade ive been in public school all of my life.
 In the Middle of 8th grade I had alot of trouble in school.
 I have a

 Personal problem within myself.
 My grades are very good in school i get A’s and one or two B’s from time to time.
 Anyways my mom was really sad that I was having so many problems so next week or in a couple of weeks She will enroll me on an online Homeschool.
 I tried sample assignments on that particular website I find it very hard to do.
 Also my mom and step-father they work jobs and I dont’t know what to do next.
 Your story is really great and how you express your feelings.